Fleas are external parasites that feed off the blood of animals and humans. They do not have wings, but travel from jumping from one host to another.

 - Door edges

-Follow all instructions on instructions on your chosen spray, then call an exterminator to inspect your home for any other signs of infestation.
-Fleas are often carried from animal to animal, therefore other pests like rats may have infected your pet.
+Follow the instructions on your chosen spray, then call an exterminator to inspect your home for any other signs of infestation.
+Fleas get carried from one animal to the next.
+You may have other pests, such as rats, that gave your pet fleas.

 An experienced exterminator may suggest a fumigation, or another flea treatment option such as a fogger to treat your home.
 Calling an exterminator can ensure that all fleas, eggs, and larvae are destroyed.